- First, download an application and apply to Firelands Regional Medical Center School of Nursing.

 - Test of essential academic skills (TEAS): score of at least proficient.
 Applicants with an earned baccalaureate degree from a nationally accredited institution are exempt from this requirement.

-- Three references from individuals who know the applicant (teachers, clergy, employers).
+- Three “Evaluation of Applicant’s Performance and Potential” reference forms provided by the school will need to be submitted from individuals who know the applicant (teachers, clergy, employers).
 A relative may not give a reference.

 - A personal interview prior to enrollment.